 Online Courses: FAQ

-Do I need to be online during a particular time or day in order to participate in the class?
+Do I need to be online during a particular time or day in order to participate in a class?
 Does it matter what time zone I'm in?

 How many hours per week will the class take?

 This depends largely on your own interests and devotion to the class.
-We ask that all students post a comment for the class discussion at least twice each week and read the lecture and assigned readings; this should take about 2 hours per week.
-In addition, the majority of students wish to submit all three of the major writing assignments for the class in order to receive instructor feedback, and here the time commitment is highly variable.
+We ask that all students read the lecture and assigned readings, and post at least once per week in the class discussion; this should take about 2 hours per week.
+Other commitments, less regular, include submitting peer critiques and participating in (or watching) video conferences.
+Finally, most students wish to submit all major writing assignments for the class in order to receive instructor feedback, and here the time commitment is highly variable.
 Some students write only on the weekends, while others write or revise for some time each day to produce these works.
 Still others join the class with essays already written.
-Your writing time is a large part of the time commitment for the class, and it is up to each student to determine how much writing time he or she will need in order to produce three essays or chapters for critique.
-Other time commitments include time for optional activities such as video conferences (one hour each) and Group Review critiques (approximately 3 hours, up to 3 times during the class).
+Your writing time is a large part of the time commitment for the class, and it is up to you to determine how much writing time you will need in order to produce essays or chapters for critique.

 Do I need any particular software or video capabilities to be able to take an online class with CNF?
 Does it matter if I have a Mac or a PC?

-The only aspect of the class that has a specific software/hardware requirement is the optional video conferences (two times per class during Winter, Spring, and Fall sessions).
-Aside from that, CNF classes are taught using Canvas, a web-based class program that does not require any software other than a web browser (such as Internet Explorer, Mozilla Firefox, or Safari).
-It is compatible with both Mac and Windows systems and can also be accessed from a smartphone or tablet.
+The only aspect of the class that includes a specific software/hardware requirement is the webcam for the optional video conference (does not apply to boot camps).
+However, you can also join the meeting by phone.
+Aside from that, CNF classes are taught using a web-based class program that does not require any software other than a web browser (ideally, Google Chrome).
+The course platform is compatible with both Mac and Windows systems and can also be accessed from a smartphone or tablet.
 All class materials will be posted on the class website or will be found on web pages that are linked to the class website.
-While we do provide a free subscription to Creative Nonfiction magazine for all online students (or a free ebook for international students) these materials are not used in class.

 Do I need any particular computer skills to participate in the class?

-The Canvas program used for CNF classes is designed to be easy to use and should pose no problems for someone with basic computer skills (i.e. ability to write and send emails with attachments and use the internet).
-In addition, two days before your class starts you will be given access to the class website so that you can familiarize yourself with the Canvas system.
+The program used for CNF classes is designed to be easy to use.
+If you can write and send emails with attachments and are generally comfortable online, you should have no problems.
+We’ll send you login info for the class website two days before your class starts, so that you can familiarize yourself with the system.

 If I take a CNF class, can I submit work I have already written?